yanxifang/Gov-1347/_posts/2020-10-16-Week-Six-Predictions.md

 <tr><td style="text-align:left">age20</td><td>1.168<sup>**</sup> (0.472)</td><td>1.246<sup>**</sup> (0.576)</td></tr>
 <tr><td style="text-align:left">age3045</td><td></td><td></td></tr>
 <tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr><tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr></table>

+Interestingly, the coefficients for Black and Indigenous are negative and statistically significant.
+These two groups are perceived as strongly preferring Democratic candidates, so it does not make much sense that states with larger populations of these groups actually see a lower vote share for Democrats.
+(This could be explained, however, by a lower turnout rate for these groups.)
+Nonetheless, overall, **this data affirms the story that many media outlets routinely report: that demographics matter, and that females, as well as minority groups, are more likely to vote Democratic.**

 Click [here](https://yanxifang.github.io/Gov-1347) to return to the front page.